Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

-## AlmaLinux on Water-Ice MD and Ab-initio Siesta Codes
+## AlmaLinux vs Debian on Water-Ice MD and Ab-initio Siesta Codes

-We have tested the linux operating system, AlmaLinux-9.
+We have tested the linux operating system, AlmaLinux-9 and Debian-12.
-It runs well in normal operations except for some errors as shown below.
+They run well in normal operations, but some errors in AlmaLinux while Debian is success as shown below.

 For the successor of CentOS 7 that is terminated in May 2024, we download the AlmaLinux on the laptop PC.
 The OS is AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].